elucian/bee/syntax/structure.md

 ```
 load $runtime.cpp_lib:(*); ** load cpp library
 load $runtime.asm_lib:(*); ** load asm library
-load $runtime.bee_lib:(*); ** load core library
+load $runtime.bee_lib:(*); ** load bee core library
 load $program.pro_lib:(*); ** load project library
 ```

 ## Global context

 One application has a global context where variables and constants are allocated.
 Each application file can contribute with new elements that can be created in this context.
+The global context can be also called _application context_ or _session context_;

-* Global context helps to store and identify global data and public members;
+* Global context helps to store and identify _public identifiers_ from all loaded modules;
-* When a module is loaded, all public members are defined in the global context;
+* When a module is loaded, all public members are defined in the _global context_;

 ## Name space

-A module can establish one or more name-spaces where you can define module members and statements.
+A module can establish one or more local name-spaces where you can define module members and statements.

 **example**
 ```